AceJW/NYU-CS9053-Java-Chatroom-Project-Fall-2021/README.md

 # NYU-CS9053-Final-Project
-This project is only for academic presentation and learning.
+This project is only for presentation and learning.

 DON'T COPY THE CODE TO CHEAT.
 YOU WILL VIOLATE THE ACADEMIC INTEGRITY.